MicrosoftDocs/cpp-docs/docs/ide/writing-and-refactoring-code-cpp.md

 ![Visual C&#43;&#43; Outlining](../ide/media/vs2015_cpp_outlining.png "vs2015_cpp_outlining")

-## Scroll bar map mode
+## Scrollbar map mode

 Scrollbar map mode enables you to quickly scroll and browse through a code file without actually leaving your current location.
 Or click anywhere on the code map to go directly to that location.
+For more information, see [How to: Track your code by customizing the scrollbar](/visualstudio/ide/how-to-track-your-code-by-customizing-the-scrollbar).

 ![Code Map in Visual C&#43;&#43;](../ide/media/vs2015_cpp_code_map.png "vs2015_cpp_code_map")